andif888/packer-windows-vsphere-iso/README.md

 ```bash
 ./build-11.sh
 ```
-If your are on a Windows machine then use the `build-*.ps1` files.
+If you are on a Windows machine then use the `build-*.ps1` files.

 ### Optional: Windows Template default credentials